[thrive_headline_focus title=”Cost Estimate Planning. Do you have a plan?” orientation=”left”]

 Not long ago, I wrote an article about planning your cost estimate.
-The article is just words, and if you are more of a visual person, you might skip over it and not read it.
-So, I decided to present the information in a decision-making flow format, presented below.
+The article is just words and if you are more of a visual person, might skip over it and not read it.
+So, I decided to present the information in a decision-making flow format, and a slide show, both of them presented below.

 Going back to planning the cost estimate development.
 From my many years working as a cost estimator, I learned these important tips: